lucee/lucee-docs/docs/04.guides/02.installing-lucee/10.lucee-server-adminstration-windows/05.utilizing-Tomcat-server-xml-file/page.md

 By default, the Tomcat server.xml file can be found at the following URL:

 	C:\railo\tomcat\conf\server.xml

-Open the file in notpad (you don't want additional formatting characters in there) and scroll to the bottom, where you will see something similar to the following:
+Open the file in notepad (you don't want additional formatting characters in there) and scroll to the bottom, where you will see something similar to the following:

 ```lucee
 < !--